-Dr. Blaylock, your experienced implant dentist in Durham NC, provides dental implants to replace one or more missing teeth, often recommending this option because of the long-term dental health benefits.
-Patients with dental implants have enjoyed an over 95% success rate after treatment and the ability to eat and speak normally and comfortably.
+Dr. Blaylock, your experienced implant dentist in Durham NC, provides dental implants to replace one or more missing teeth!
+He often recommends this option because of the long-term dental health benefits associated with replacing lost teeth.
+Patients with dental implants have enjoyed an overall 95% success rate after treatment, and the ability to eat and speak normally and comfortably.
 The benefits of dental implants far outweigh other dental restorations such as dentures and dental bridges.

 What is a Dental Implant?